JosefJ/GMevents/events/status-hackathon/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: #CryptoLife
+title: '#CryptoLife'

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description:
+description: In order to advance the mass adoption of Ethereum, we need to build truly distributed applications that people can use easily on a day-to-day basis and from which they can genuinely benefit.
+Join us in Prague to #buidl the tools, products, and services which will bring crypto closer to life.
+From Travel, to Marketplaces, EIPs and Interoperability, Games, and Social tools; the best minds are gathering the weekend before DevCon to pull the future closer to reality.
+Join us and #buidl on the bleeding edge of the possible.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: #CryptoLife
+name: '#CryptoLife'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 # Indentation is crucial:
 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
+synopsis:
+ -
-synopsis: In order to advance the mass adoption of Ethereum, we need to build truly distributed applications that people can use easily on a day-to-day basis and from which they can genuinely benefit.
-Join us in Prague to #buidl the tools, products, and services which will bring crypto closer to life.
+   In order to advance the mass adoption of Ethereum, we need to build truly distributed applications that people can use easily on a day-to-day basis and from which they can genuinely benefit.
+Join us in Prague to buidl the tools, products, and services which will bring crypto closer to life.
 From Travel, to Marketplaces, EIPs and Interoperability, Games, and Social tools; the best minds are gathering the weekend before DevCon to pull the future closer to reality.
 Join us and #buidl on the bleeding edge of the possible.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28